 The next step of starting a business is to figure out what type of business to start.

 Is there a niche that you’re particular passionate about?
 Are you looking for a business that you actively work on or just own?
-Are you looking for a business to start by yourself or with a partner?
+Are you looking to turn your hobby into a business?
 These are just a few of the questions you need to ask yourself before starting a business.

 You can start everything from a Shopify store like MVMT Watches did to a freelance business.
 You can choose to build a business by yourself by owning a consulting business or you can build a company with a team such as a manufacturing company or a restaurant.